Jaguar XK Tyres

 - Michelin also make the 600WR16 Pilote X which is an excellent high performance radial tyre that looks like a period racing tyre.

-The earlier XK120 had spats on the rear wheel arches.
-Because of the spats some radial tyres don't fit on an XK120.
-However because the CINTURATO ™ is a period tire, it will fit within the spats of an XK120
+The earlier Jaguar XK120 had spats on the rear wheel arches.
+Because of the spats some radial tyres don't fit on the XK120.
+However because the PIRELLI CINTURATO ™ is a period tire, it will fit within the spats of an XK120.

 XK Jaguar History